Talking points ahead of El Clasico

 The Catalans start the weekend top of LaLiga with a four-point advantage over seventh-placed Real.

-Here, Press Association Sport looks at the main talking points ahead of the fixture.
+Here, we look at the main talking points ahead of the fixture.

 Lopetegui on the brink